Will eating disorder program help with autism-related food aversions?

 Thank you for reaching out to us with your question.
 We’re sorry to learn about the difficulties you and your son are facing.
 Please know that we hear about very similar issues from many other families.
 You are not alone, and our community is here to help.

-In your email, you used the words "eating disorder."
-But the issues you describe are more commonly referred to as "feeding disorders.”
+You used the words eating disorder.
+But the issues you describe are more commonly referred to as feeding disorders.

 By contrast, autism-related feeding disorders usually involve extreme selectivity and sensory-related aversions to food tastes and textures.
 Sometimes they also involve difficulty with chewing and swallowing.